MartinMugambi/Kenya-Safaris/README.md

-# Kenya-Safaris - React, Redux and Node JS Project
+# 🛠️Kenya-Safaris - React, Redux and Node JS Project 🛠
 Kenya-Safaris is an web application that enables Kenyan local tourists to share their travels and tours to different Places.
 ## Front-end
 The front-end of this application was created using React and Redux.